 - Medaka Box: This seems to be the concept behind the "styles"; by utilizing wordplay, puns, metonymies, and other ways of manipulating words, the users can potentially manipulate or damage anyone.
 This includes the Invincible Villain Ihiko

-- Not exactly words per se, but the Anti-Life Equation in the DC Universe removes the free will of anyone who hears it.
+- Not exactly words per se, but the Anti-Life Equation in The DCU removes the free will of anyone who hears it.
 During Final Crisis, Darkseid uses it in a terrifying manner when he enslaves three billion people at once.

 - It's revealed that the Anti-Life Equation goes as follows: Loneliness + Alienation + Fear + Despair + Self-worth ÷ Mockery ÷ Condemnation ÷ Misunderstanding x Guilt x Shame x Failure x Judgment, n=y where y=Hope and n=Folly, Love=Lies, Life=Death, Self=DARKSEID.
 Darkseid actually modified the Equation.
 Originally, Self=Nothing.